ElegantEngineeringTech/laravel-media/README.md

 -   🚀 Rich metadata automatically extracted
 -   🛠️ Highly flexible and customizable

-I developed this package with the highest degree of flexibility possible and I have been using it in production for nearly a year, handling terabytes of files monthly.
+I developed this package with the highest degree of flexibility possible and I have been using it in production for nearly two years, handling terabytes of files monthly.

 ## Table of Contents